 This is the most convenient kind of summary.
 It allows you to demonstrate your sophistication and highlight professional successes that will allow the employer to add the complete picture.

-Deciding on a question how to format a resume, you can also consider other types of CVs in order to choose the best one for yourself.
+Deciding on a question on how to format a resume, you can also consider other types of CVs to choose the best one for yourself.

 This type of summary suits applicants who have worked simultaneously on several projects for different employers.
 If such a candidate prepares his CV in chronological order, then it will appear that he is unstable and inclined to change his job frequently.